Joyce Carol Oates: Politics

-Oates self-identifies as a liberal, and supports gun control.
-She was a vocal critic of former US President Donald Trump and his policies, both in public and on Twitter.
+Oates supports gun control.
+She was a vocal critic of US President Donald Trump and his policies during his first term, both in public and on Twitter.

-Oates opposed the shuttering of cultural institutions on Trump's inauguration day as a protest against the President, stating this "would only hurt artists.
+Oates opposed the shuttering of cultural institutions on Trump's first inauguration day as a protest against the President, stating that this "would only hurt artists.
 Rather, cultural institutions should be sanctuaries for those repelled by the inauguration."

 In January 2019, Oates stated that "Trump is like a figurehead, but I think what really controls everything is just a few really wealthy families or corporations."

-Twitter

-Oates is a regular poster on Twitter with her account given to her by her publisher HarperCollins.
-She has drawn particular criticism for the purportedly perceived Islamophobia of her tweets.
-Oates stated in her criticized tweet, "Where 99.3% of women report having been sexually harassed & rape is epidemicEgyptnatural to inquire: what's the predominant religion?"
-She later backtracked from that statement.
-Oates was also criticized for responding to a Mississippi school's pulling of To Kill a Mockingbird from its eighth grade curriculum with a tweet claiming that Mississippians do not read.

-Oates defended her statements on Twitter saying, "I don't consider that I really said anything that I don't feel and I think that sometimes the crowd is not necessarily correct.
-You know, Kierkegaard said, 'The crowd is a lie.'
-The sort of lynch mob mentality among some people on Twitter and they rush after somebodythey rush in this direction; they rush over here; they're kind of rushing around the landscape of the news".